arooj1/deeleval/README.md

-# deeleval
+# Deepeval
-The purpose of this repository is to create LMM evaluation class
+The purpose of this repository is to create LLM evaluation class